B2Kumar03/Redux-middleware-thunk-app/README.md

 # Redux Thunk Todo App

-This is a simple todo application built with React, Chakra UI, Axios, Redux, React Redux, and React Router on the frontend, and JSON Server on the backend.
+Simple todo application built with React, Chakra UI, Axios, Redux, React Redux, and React Router on the frontend, and JSON Server on the backend.

 ## Features